WenjiaWang0312/Zolly/README.md

 # 🗓️ News:

+🎆 2023.Nov.11, training code of Zolly is released.

 🎆 2023.Aug.12, Zolly is selected as ICCV2023 oral, [project page](https://wenjiawang0312.github.io/projects/zolly/).

 🎆 2023.Aug.7, the dataset link is released.
 The training code is coming soon.